buddhamagnet/cv/README.md

 of cool startups, to large companies including [Sun Microsystems](http://sun.com) and [The Economist](http://economist.com).

-I am a poyglot programmer and am always investigating new languages, right now working my way through [Seven Languages In Seven Weeks](https://pragprog.com/book/btlang/seven-languages-in-seven-weeks) with a focus on the functional brigade (right now Scala and Clojure) with an admixture of Node which I needed to learn to work alongside our front end team.
-Find the code [here](https://github.com/buddhamagnet/seven).
+BUZZORD ALERT: I am a poyglot full-stack programmer - in my current project I am making heavy use of [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/) and the previous project was a microservice archecuture build involving [Go](https://golang.org/) and AWS and a slew of cloud technologies.
+I'm fascinated by functional programming and reactive systems.

 ## MOST RECENT PROJECTS